mamalovesyou/go-tcp-server/README.md

-This is a simple TCP server written in Go.
+# Simple TCP server written in Go.

+I wrote this programm to get familiar with the net package in go.
+My final goal is to continue to learn about go and code using go routines and concurrency patterns.

 ## Being concurrent
-The implementation of the main() function tells the TCP server to start a new goroutine each time it has to serve a TCP client:
+The implementation of the main() function tells our TCP server to start a new goroutine each time it has to serve a TCP client:

 ```go